HAVE YOU GOT A CLOSED OR OPEN MIND?

 Here’s an example…

-The conversation starts and you probably last about 30 seconds, before you go into shut down mode (I call this mode ‘entering Narnia’; it’s your own little happy space in your head, where there’s nobody there but you).
+The conversation starts, and you probably last about 30 seconds, before you go into a shutdown mode (I call this mode ‘entering Narnia’; it’s your own little happy space in your head, where there’s nobody there but you).
 You might nod and smile along whilst the other person is talking away, but really, you’re just on autopilot and not absorbing anything they say.

 Finally, after about five minutes of being in a dream-like state, you snap back into the present with absolutely no recollection of the entire conversation.